remogatto/mandala/README.md

 * OpenGL ES 2.0
 * GLFW 3

-The EGL layer is necessary to use an OpenGL ES context on the desktop.
+The EGL layer is necessary to use an OpenGL ES 2 context on a desktop environment.
 The GLFW library is responsible of managing the rendering context and the handling of events in a window.

 The framework itself provides an event channel from which client code